Colic in Babies

 Reddened face after a long episode of crying.

-Many parents feel helpless and confused about what to do to help treat their colicky baby.
-Here are some treatment remedies you could try to help limit or prevent colic in your baby, sometimes even before a bout of crying starts:
+Many parents feel helpless and confused about how to help calm their colicky baby.
+Here are some things you could try to help soothe your baby if they have colic, sometimes even before a bout of crying starts:

 Do not overfeed your baby.
-This can make her uncomfortable.
-It might be best to wait about two to two and a half hours in between feedings.
+This can make them uncomfortable.
+It might be best to wait about two to two and a half hours between feedings.
+If you’re unsure whether you’re feeding your baby enough, ask your child’s healthcare provider for personalized advice.

 Watch what you’re eating.
 If you’re breastfeeding, try to eliminate caffeine, onions, cabbage, and other potentially irritating foods from your diet.

 Switch formulas.
-If you’re feeding your baby formula, check with her healthcare provider about trying a hydrolyzed formula (hypoallergenic), in case the colic may be a result of an allergy to something in the formula.
+If you’re feeding your baby formula, check with their healthcare provider about trying a different formula like a hydrolyzed formula (hypoallergenic), in case the colic may be a result of an allergy or intolerance to something in the formula.

 You may find that by the time you’ve tried most of these steps, your baby will have outgrown this colicky phase.